awslabs/git-secrets/README.rst

 - Author: Michael Dowling <https://github.com/mtdowling>
 - Issue tracker: This project's source code and issue tracker can be found at `https://github.com/awslabs/git-secrets <https://github.com/awslabs/git-secrets>`_
+- Special thanks to Adrian Vatchinsky and Ari Juels of Cornell University for providing suggestions and feedback.

 Copyright 2015 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.